HighlanderRobotics/Highlanders-Training/Docs/Architecture/KitbotExampleWalkthrough.md

 The red line here is if we directly take the input, and the blue line shows the squared input.

 Another is to add a "deadband" where we wont output any voltage if the input is less than some threshold.
-This stops the robot from moving if the controllers don't perfectly read 0 when they aren't pressed.
+This stops the robot from moving if the controllers are very close to but don't perfectly read 0 when they aren't pressed.

 ![A graph showing the difference between an input with and without a deadband](../../Assets/DeadbandVNotGraph.png)